SPECIAL OFFER 20% discount on all departure dates during February, March and April 2014

 Depending on where the trek takes place you may also pass through some of the local villages that have settled in this region due to the high number of refugees fleeing from the Rwandan Genocide, or from the continued unrest in the DRC.
 The villagers in this area are mostly subsistence farmers, and families that farm against the slopes of the volcanoes.
 It is impressive to see how they have ploughed, planted and harvest their crops in such an unlikely landscape.

-Day 11: Jinja to Nakuru (Kenya) (B / L / D) Departing early, we head back to Kenya, stopping for lunch and supplies en route.
+DAY 11: Jinja to Nakuru (Kenya) (B / L / D) Departing early, we head back to Kenya, stopping for lunch and supplies en route.
 We overnight outside Nakuru at a lovely campsite on a local farm.
-Nakuru is Kenya’s 4th largest town and capital of the Rift Valley Province and lies adjacent to the small but wildlife rich Lake Nakuru National Park.
+Nakuru is Kenya’s 4th largest town and capital of the Rift Valley Province and lies adjacent to the small but wildlife rich Lake Nakuru National Park. *EAMO Orphanage.

-Day 12: Lake Nakuru National Park to Lake Naivasha (B / L / D) This morning we begin our exploration of the Lake Nakuru National Park - famous for the thousands of lesser and greater flamingos that flock to this soda lake’s edge.
+DAY 12: Lake Nakuru National Park (B / L / D) This morning we begin our exploration of the Lake Nakuru National Park - famous for the thousands of lesser and greater flamingos that flock to this soda lake’s edge.
 The numbers vary depending on the water level, and when it’s low, the lake almost turns pink.
 A truly spectacular sight!
 The park was established as a sanctuary for black and white rhino, which are often seen.
 We spend the day searching for these pre-historic looking beasts as well as the elusive leopard, encountering buffalo, giraffe, various antelope and the occasional hippo along the way.
-After our game drive, we head to Lake Naivasha arriving in the late afternoon.
+After our game drive, we head to our campsite, arriving in the late afternoon.

-Day 13: Lake Naivasha (B / L / D) Lake Naivasha, is home to a multitude of bird life, the most magnificent being the African Fish Eagle with his regal cry.
+DAY 13: Lake Nakuru to Lake Naivasha (B / L / D) Lake Naivasha, is home to a multitude of bird life, the most magnificent being the African Fish Eagle with his regal cry.
 At 1880 m, this is the highest of the Rift Valley lakes.
 We spend the day enjoying optional excursions like Elsamere (former home to Joy & George Adamson of Born Free fame), a boat ride to the Crescent Island Game Sanctuary or a bike ride around Hell’s Gate National Park.

-Day 15: Nairobi to Arusha (Tanzania) (L / D) This morning we collect the passengers who will be joining us on the next leg of our trip.
-We depart Nairobi and travel south, crossing the border into Tanzania at Namanga.
+DAY 15: Nairobi to Arusha (Tanzania) (L / D) This morning we leave the hustle and bustle of Nairobi, travelling south and crossing the border into Tanzania at Namanga.
 Tonight we stay in a lovely campsite in Meserani on the outskirts of Arusha, before heading out on our Serengeti and Ngorongoro Crater excursion tomorrow.

-Day 19: Arusha to Pangani (B / L / D) We head to Arusha this morning to stock up on supplies before continuing on towards Dar es Salaam.
+DAY 19: Arusha to Pangani* (B / L / D) We head to Arusha this morning to stock up on supplies before continuing on towards Dar es Salaam.
 On the way we drive through the town of Moshi situated at the magnificent Mount Kilimanjaro – Africa’s highest mountain.
 Moshi is the base for Mount Kilimanjaro climbing expeditions, and weather permitting; we may even catch a glimpse of this magical mountain’s snowy summit - a photo opportunity not to be missed!
-We pass through vast sisal plantations surrounded by The Usambara and Pare Mountain ranges, before reaching our lovely campsite nestled between these mountains, midway between Arusha and Dar es Salaam.
+We pass through vast sisal plantations surrounded by The Usambara and Pare Mountain ranges, before reaching our lovely campsite nestled between these mountains, midway between Arusha and Dar es Salaam. * Some trips may choose to forego this night at their own cost.

 For those not opting to visit the island of Zanzibar, the next 3 days are spent at leisure at the beach campsite in Dar es Salaam.
 There are various optional excursions available from the camp including diving, snorkelling and fishing trips.
 The driver and cook remain behind in Dar es Salaam during the excursion.

-DAY 24: Zanzibar to Dar es Salaam (D) Leaving Zanzibar in the afternoon, we return to the mainland arriving back to camp in the late afternoon, or early evening.
-On arrival, where we exchange addresses and part ways, having just experienced a trip of a lifetime!
+DAY 24: Zanzibar to Dar es Salaam (NM) Leaving Zanzibar in the afternoon, we return to the mainland and another night in Dar es Salaam.
+Arrival back to camp is usually in the late afternoon, or early evening.
+In Dar we exchange addresses and part ways, having just experienced a trip of a lifetime!

 Our unique relationship with our tour operators ensures only people who have participated in a trip after making an enquiry for it at The Africa Guide can leave a review.